luisDVA/unheadr/README.md

 **unbreak\_vals() function**

-This is a niche function for very specific usecases.
-It uses regex to fix values that are broken up across two rows.
+This is a niche function for very specific uses.
+It uses regex to fix values that are broken across two rows.
 This usually happens when we are formatting a table and we need to fit it on a page.

 ``` r
 dogsDesc <- tibble::tibble(